Ivsucram/ivsucram/README.md

 ### ⌚ Hours

-* I prefer a *hybrid working setting*, where my uideal work week would have *3 - 4 days in the office*, and *1 - 2 days working home*.
-I believe that *office hours* are really benefitial for activities where we have to collaborate back-and-forth, while _working from home_ is really benefitial for introspective activities, as reading, programming and similar.
+* I prefer a *hybrid working setting*, where my ideal workweek would have *3 - 4 days in the office*, and *1 - 2 days working home*.
+I believe that *office hours* are really beneficial for activities where we have to collaborate back-and-forth, while _working from home_ is really helpful for introspective activities, like reading, programming, and similar.

 ### 🗺 Location

-I am currently based in **Singapore**, and I will continue to be for at least until 2024 (probably 2027).
-Let me know if you're in the area, and let's grab some tea.
+I am currently based in **Singapore**, and I will continue to be for at least 2024 (probably 2027).
+So let me know if you're in the area, and let's grab some tea.

 Previously, I've lived in: